amora479/website/content/bju/cps105/homework/lmc.md

 # Little Man Computer

+This assignment will give you familiarity with the level of precision that computers require in their instruction.
+It will also give you a bit of an introduction to "programming" as you'll write (if you choose to) small (not necessarily simple) programs to accomplish basic tasks.

 ## Getting Started

-Download the [resource files](/bju/cps105/homework/LMC/downloads/lmc.zip) and extract them.
+Download the [resource files](/bju/cps105/homework/lmc-downloads/lmc.zip) and extract them.
 Inside you will find two html files, `LMC4.html` is the Little Man Computer Simulator you will be using for this assignment.  `AboutLMC.html` is another page which contains additional information about the Little Man Computer; use this page to refresh your memory of the in-class material.
 There are also two programs that you copy into the Little Man Computer to try it out.

 ## Instructions